gmike07/puffer/README.md

     - edit the file `model.json` and delete the last layer
     - edit the file `code/ccp-{}.py` and delete the last layer

-In order to train a new model: `python3.7 src/scripts/ttp.py src/settings_offline.yml --save-model ttp/models/fcc/`
+In order to train a new model: `python3.7 src/scripts/ttp.py src/settings_offline.yml --save-model ttp/models/fcc/` `--tune`
 (install torch==1.0.0, matplotlib==3.0.0)

 # Postgress